Spring Hill Pedestrian Accident Lawyer

 The respected Spring Hill injury attorneys at Zervos & Calta, PLLC know Florida law related to pedestrian accidents and will stand up for the rights of our clients.
 We take a hands-on approach to resolving cases in favor of our clients and will go to court if necessary.

-What Are the Most Common Types of Pedestrian Accidents in FL?
+What Are the Most Common Types of Pedestrian Accidents in Spring Hill, FL?

 People on foot in Spring Hill are at risk of serious injury anytime they are crossing an intersection or sharing the road with moving vehicles.
-The faster a vehicle is going, the more serious the injury the pedestrian is likely to sustain.
+The faster a vehicle is going, the more serious the injury the pedestrian is likely to sustain when they collide with the vehicle.

 Intersection Accidents—Many accidents occur because drivers fail to see a pedestrian crossing an intersection.
 A driver may run a red light or stop sign and not see a pedestrian in a crosswalk until it’s too late.